-Fallout 4 is the fifth major instalment in Bethesda’s post apocalyptic role playing game.
+Fallout 4 is the fifth major installment in Bethesda’s post-apocalyptic role-playing game.
 In Fallout 4, a new feature was introduced – settlement building.
 When I got to the part of settlement building in my own game, I remember spending days on it.
 Back then, I was only playing the base game so there weren’t many features yet.

 Yesterday, I was on Reddit and I saw someone posted their build in the Fallout 4 subreddit.
-It’s been a few years since Fallout 4 was released so it was no surprise that OP titled his post “I doubt anyone much cares anymore but i put a f*ckton of work into this.
-Enjoy!” , when he shared his built with the Fallout 4 subreddit.
-You must be wondering, how did this guy spent literally 50 hours building this?
+It’s been a few years since Fallout 4 was released so it was no surprise that OP titled his post “I doubt anyone much cares anymore but I put a f*ckton of work into this.
+Enjoy!” , when he shared his build with the Fallout 4 subreddit.
+You must be wondering, how did this guy spend literally 50 hours building this?
 Fortunately, we sent him a message on Reddit and he was kind enough to share his experience with us.

 What do you think about Bethesda adding a settlement building feature to Fallout 4 since it wasn’t a thing prior?